cwcentral/CarND-LaneLines-P1/README.md

 My pipeline operates on a numpy image as input.
 It consisted of 6 steps:

 1. (EXTRACT) Extract the white and yellow attributes of an image (via HSV conversion)
-2. (REMOVE) Apply a gaussian blur on the image (via grayscale conversion) to remove specular noise from the image
+2. (REMOVE) Apply a gaussian blur on the image (via grayscale conversion) to remove image noise
 3. (EDGE DETECTION) Execute a Canny operation to find the edges of line features in the image
 4. (CROP ROI) Create a ROI mask by cropping the image to only the field of view of the vehicle and the road, which is [almost] a trapazoidial shape.